stefanwinkel/katacoda-scenarios/hello-world/quiz.md

-Docker makes uses of CGroups and Namespaces to limit resources at runtime execution
+In many instances Docker containers are running with permissions set too wide, allowing for fairly easy exploitation Docker makes uses of Cgroups and Namespaces to set limits and constraint resources at runtime

 ## 401 Container Defense - Docker Runtime Protection Quiz